casperstorm/gpx-to-strava/README.md

 # GPX to Strava

-This small script helps you upload gpx file in bulk to Strava.
+This small script helps you upload gpx files in bulk to Strava.

 # Prerequisites
 In order for this script to work, you need a `access_token` with `activity:write` permissions.
 Getting it is simple: